-With summer weather approaching, most people can expect to be spending more time outdoors.
 In this Q&A, Arianne Shadi Kourosh, MD, MPH, director of Community Health in the Department of Dermatology at Massachusetts General Hospital, shares some considerations for dermatologic care and protection from the sun during COVID-19.

 Q: Most Americans have been spending an unprecedented amount of time indoors during quarantine.
 Could this extended period of time with reduced exposure to sunlight make some people’s skin more susceptible to sun damage?

 Kourosh: It’s important to highlight that sunlight is not the only source of radiation that our skin faces every day.
 Visible light and infrared radiation (heat) can also cause damage and aging, and hyperpigmentation of the skin.